sirrice/sirrice.github.io/tips.md

 ## Basic implications:

-* A faculty member has a shrinking amount of time to read applications
+* Every year, a faculty member has less time per application.
 * The PhD application is a **competition**.
 * The PhD is an investment to maximize research impact given a fixed cost.